opener-project/language-identifier/README.md

 ### Command line interface

 You should now be able to call the language indentifier as a regular shell
 command: by its name.
-Once installed the gem normalyl sits in your path so you can call it directly from anywhere.
+Once installed the gem normally sits in your path so you can call it directly from anywhere.

 This aplication reads a text from standard input in order to identify the language.